 Large Christian cemeteries with family mausoleums and grand tombs

 Christian cemeteries contain in the Catholic and Anglican traditions elaborate tomb monuments.
 Affluent people have seen it important to leave a legacy in the shape of a personal or family mausoleum.

 The largest cemeteries are often, in all their splendour, very peaceful places to visit.
-These large Christian cemeteries often have columbariums, urns with a deceased person’s cremated remains, often placed in covered shelves into which urns containing the ash of the cremated body is placed.
+These large Christian cemeteries often have columbariums, urns with a deceased person’s cremated remains.
+They have covered shelves into which families place the urns containing the ash of the cremated body.

 I have been privileged to visit quite of few of them, including Paris, Cuba and London:

 Video from Highgate Cemetery in London